 John and Pat Wolfe opened a hot dog and hamburger stand inside an old Pacific Railroad passenger train car on the Sunset Strip in 1975 and the rest is history.
 Some 40 years later, celebrities and locals continue to rave about Carney’s hamburgers and hot dogs.

-34. Stroll the Grove
+34. Stroll The Grove

 The shopping arcades of The Grove are a fun place to stroll.
 Take a ride on The Grove Trolley, a free trolley that travels along First Street between The Grove and The Original Farmers Market.
 The trolley is built on top the undercarriage of a 1950 Boston street car and powered electrically, the first in the U.S. transit system to use inductive power.

 35. Sample fresh produce at The Original Farmers Market